operations-project/github-action-ddev-runner/README.md

 If running in CI, you can install DDEV in github workflows with this action: https://github.com/Lullabot/drainpipe/blob/main/scaffold/github/actions/common/ddev/action.yml

-Operations Site Server
+Operations Site Runner
 ----------------------

-You can prepare a server for running sites using the Operations Site Server tool: https://github.com/operations-platform/site-server/
+You can prepare a server for running sites using the Operations Site Runner tool: https://github.com/operations-project/site-runner/

 It will prepare server users, install DDEV, and setup GitHub Runners as a service.

 Usage
 -----

-Copy the example workflows located at [](./examples/.github/workflows) to your projects `.github/workflows` folder.
+Copy the example workflows located at [examples/.github/workflows](./examples/.github/workflows) to your projects `.github/workflows` folder.

 The workflows allow all tasks that need to run against your site to be logged in GitHub actions.